Guide

 5. Offer the personal touch

-Deal with your customers on an individual basis – that's something big businesses can't easily do.
-Nobody likes dealing with a faceless entity, so give your company a personality that customers want to interact with.
-Reward your employees for thinking creatively about how best to serve customers.
-Think about setting up a customer relationship management (CRM) system to help manage your customers.
+Serve your customers as individuals – something large businesses often can't do.
+Give your business a friendly personality that customers enjoy.
+Reward employees for creative ways to help customers.
+Consider setting up a customer relationship management (CRM) system to help you keep track of your customers.

 6. Use technology to stay in control